Orvis currently has a residency at the Westley Richards showroom in Birmingham, and CALIBRE spent the afternoon there learning how to cast a fly.

 - Keep the handle of the rod close to your body.
 Doing so enables the rod to bend and compress, which adds power to your cast.
 The motion should look effortless and the power comes from the rod rather than the angler.
 Many beginners tend to use too much power on the forward stroke.

 We were using Orvis’s Helios 3D fly fishing rods, which starts at around £849, plus the cost of the reel, line and fly.
 Not cheap, but the quality of design and construction was evident and it made even a newbie like me look like a fly fishing God.

-There really is no point in handicapping yourself unecessarily when you are setting out, and while we all like a bargain a rod like this will last you a lifetime with care.
+There really is no point in handicapping yourself unnecessarily when you are setting out and, while we all like a bargain, a rod like this will last you a lifetime with care.

 Latest posts by Carlton Boyce (see all)

 - Kit Review: Mountain Hardwear Super/DS Stretchdown Hooded Down Jacket - 6 January 2020